mAAdhaTTah/obsidian-poker/README.md

 # Obsidian Poker

-Render poker cards in Obsidian.
+Easily document and view your poker hands.

 ## Screenshot